 The planning commission will certify the SEIR if they determine that the SEIR has been completed in compliance with CEQA, including that it describes a reasonable range of potentially feasible alternatives.
 The planning commission will determine the actual feasibility of the alternatives after and separate from SEIR certification.
-The planning commission may consider non-environmental information in making the actual feasibility determination.
+The planning commission may consider non-environmental information in making the actual feasibility determination, such as an economic/financial feasibility analysis.